jdelkins/arch-deluge/README.md

     binhex/arch-deluge
 ```

-Please replace all user variables in the above command defined by <> with the correct values.
+Please replace all user variables in the above command defined by <> with the
+correct values.
+If you set the environment variable `PIPEWORK_WAIT`, then the
+container's startup script will wait for the network interface eth1 to come up.
+This is useful in cases where the container is run with an IP on the LAN.
+Due
+to limitations imposed currently by Docker, the container needs to be
+configured with `--net=none` and then have the interface configured using
+netns.
+The [pipework](https://github.com/jpetazzo/pipework) script handles this
+nicely, but, since the setup is external to the container, this option forces
+the container to wait until the interface is configured adequately.

 **Access application**<br>